-An independent Expert Panel for Fragrance Safety oversees the safety assessment process to ensure that it is scientifically robust.
+The independent Expert Panel for Fragrance Safety oversees the safety assessment process to ensure that it is scientifically sound.

-The members of the Expert Panel include renowned independent figures from scientific fields such as dermatology, toxicology, pathology and environmental sciences.
+The Expert Panel is comprised of renowned independent experts from various scientific fields, including dermatology, toxicology, pathology and environmental science.

-Safety is the overriding consideration: the Panel seeks to ensure that fragrance materials are subject to appropriate safety assessments.
+Safety is the overriding consideration: the Expert Panel seeks to ensure that fragrance materials submitted for review are subject to appropriate safety assessments.

-And the Expert Panel can act swiftly and decisively: in cases where the safety assessment does not support current use, the Panel instructs IFRA to issue a Standard either restricting, banning or setting specifications for a material so that it can be used safely.
+In cases where the safety assessment does not support current use, the Expert Panel will conclude that risk management is necessary, and IFRA issues a Standard based on this risk management conclusion either restricting, banning or setting specifications for a material so that it can be used safely.

-Importantly, the final decision on the content of the Standard is solely in the hands of the Expert Panel - adding an additional layer of independence.
+Importantly, the final decision on the content of the safety assessment upon which a Standard is based, as well as the determination whether the Standard addresses the risk management set forth in the safety assessment, lie solely in the hands of the Expert Panel, not IFRA or RIFM - adding an additional layer of independence.

 The IFRA Standards set the maximum dose of a fragrance ingredient in finished consumer goods.
 They are primarily a tool for use by IFRA members in their daily work.